-Although this article was posted more than 2 years ago, one of the chief aspects of the final guidance was the renaming of the existing biologic drugs with 4-letter suffixes, as well as the continued assignment of the biosimilars with their suffixes.
+Although this article was posted more than 2 years ago, one of the chief aspects of the final guidance on biosimilar naming was the redesignation of the existing biologic drugs with 4-letter suffixes, as well as the continued assignment of the biosimilars with their suffixes.
 However, progress has not been made on the former, without any complaint from providers or payers.
 It is unclear whether the current administration will follow through on this FDA regulation, but judging from the lack of attention, there is clearly little impetus to move forward.

 The US Food and Drug Administration published its final guidance on biosimilar naming on January 12, 2016, attaching a meaningless 4-letter suffix to all biosimilar and biologic products—as policy.
 Several questions still remain, even today, regarding biosimilar naming.